petros-d/docs/cloud/secrets-backend.md

     ENV AIRFLOW__SECRETS__BACKEND_KWARGS='{"url":$VAULT__URL,"token": $VAULT__ROOT_TOKEN,"connections_path": "connections","variables_path": "variables","kv_engine_version":1}'
     ```

-    This tells Airflow to look for connection information at the `secret/connections/*` path in your Vault server.
+    This tells Airflow to look for connection and variable information at the `secret/connections/*` `secret/variables/*` paths in your Vault server, respectively.

 :::info
 By default, Airflow uses `"kv_engine_version": 2`, but we've written this secret using v1.
 You can change this to accommodate how you write and read your secrets.